jhonpulido1990/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * File:  ` models/base.py `
  Self-paced manual review  Panel footer - Controls
 ### 17. JSON string to dictionary
-          mandatory         Progress vs Score  Task Body Update the class   ` Base `   by adding the static method   ` def from_json_string(json_string): `   that returns the list of the JSON string representation   ` json_string `  :
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Update the class   ` Base `   by adding the static method   ` def from_json_string(json_string): `   that returns the list of the JSON string representation   ` json_string `  :
 *  ` json_string `  is a string representing a list of dictionaries
 * If  ` json_string `  is  ` None `  or empty, return an empty list
 * Otherwise, return the list represented by  ` json_string `